 ― Michael Sanders, Ayahuasca: An Executive’s Enlightenment

-They class the mixture as an entheogen.
-It is literally translated from the Greek word entheos, meaning “generating the divine from within.”
+They class the mixture as an entheogen which literally translated from the Greek word entheos, means “generating the divine from within.”
 Since the early 2000’s, Ayahuasca retreats in the Andean countries of South America have sprouted up across the Amazon.
 As a result, it is attracting thrill-seekers and psychonauts from across the globe.
 They prepare and administer the drug to visitors by shamans (called ‘ayahuasqueros’) in a jungle setting.
+This Ayahuasca experience ancient cultures involves various rituals which often combine drumming and chanting.

-Attendees to the Ayahuasca ceremony usually undergo a form of “purging”.
-This is by means of vomiting or diarrhea.
-As the drug peaks during the Ayahuasca high, they report communication with the spirit world.
-It is under a mediation from the guidance of the ayahuasquero.
+Attendees to the Ayahuasca ceremony usually undergo a form of “purging” by means of vomiting or diarrhea.
+As the drug peaks during the Ayahuasca high, they report communication with the spirit world which is under mediation and guidance of the ayahuasquero.

 Whether on a journey of enlightenment or simply as a thrill-seeker, the Ayahuasca high experience remains on the fringes of the psychedelic world.
 Not a party drug and certainly not for the faint-hearted.